Yes No Share to Facebook

 25 The Small Claims Court shall hear and determine in a summary way all questions of law and fact and may make such order as is considered just and agreeable to good conscience.

 The Ontario Court of Appeal, in Maple Ridge Community Management Ltd. v.
-Peel Condominium Corporation No. 231, 2015 ONCA 520, reaffirmed the vital role of the Small Claims Court in ensuring access to justice.
-Citing the Supreme Court of Canada’s remarks in Hryniak v.
+Peel Condominium Corporation No. 231, 2015 ONCA 520, highlighted the essential role of the Small Claims Court in promoting access to justice.
+While citing the Supreme Court decision in Hryniak v.
 Mauldin, [2014] 1 S.C.R.
-87, the Court emphasized that growing costs and delays continue to undermine the ability of ordinary Canadians to resolve disputes, thereby threatening the rule of law itself.
-Within this framework, the Court pointed to the Small Claims Court’s statutory mandate in section 25 of the Courts of Justice Act, to “hear and determine in a summary way all questions of law and fact”, as a mechanism that allows disputes over modest claims to be resolved both efficiently and fairly.
-Through this simplified but robust process, the Small Claims Court provides a practical avenue for individuals who might otherwise be unable to litigate effectively to pursue or defend their rights.
+87, the Court of Appeal emphasized that access to justice is among the greatest challenges facing the Canadian legal system, with rising costs and delays threatening the rule of law.
+Building on that principle, the Court of Appeal observed that the Small Claims Court mandate per section 25 of the Courts of Justice Act to “hear and determine in a summary way all questions of law and fact” serves a vital function by offering meaningful and cost-effective adjudication of disputes involving modest claims.
+The Small Claims Court, with simplified processes designed to handle a high volume of cases efficiently, thereby helps to ensure that individuals who might otherwise be unable to afford litigation can still pursue or defend their legal rights.

 [33] The Supreme Court of Canada has recognized that access to justice is a significant and ongoing challenge to the justice system with the potential to threaten the rule of law.
 In Hryniak v.
 Mauldin, 2014 SCC 7, [2014] 1 S.C.R.
 87, at para.
 1, the court held: